sveltejs/svelte/site/content/tutorial/04-logic/05-keyed-each-blocks/text.md

 It's easier to show why than to explain.
 Click the 'Remove first thing' button a few times, and notice that it's removing `<Thing>` components from the end and updating the `color` for those that remain.
 Instead, we'd like to remove the first `<Thing>` component and leave the rest unaffected.

+If you're coming from React, it's the same functionality as [keys](https://reactjs.org/docs/lists-and-keys.html#keys).

 To do that, we specify a unique identifier for the `each` block:

 ```html